AbhishekKolekar08/website/legal/t&c-usage.md

 ---
 **Effective Date**: December 16, 2024

 Welcome to **Pandemonium** ("Website," "I," "me," or "my").
 By accessing, browsing, or using this Website, you agree to be bound by these Terms & Conditions.
-If you do not agree to these terms, you must discontinue use of the Website immediately.

 For any inquiries regarding these Terms, you may contact me at:
 📧 **Email**: [abhishek_kolekar@outlook.com](mailto:abhishek_kolekar@outlook.com)